 There will be a First Prize of £1,000 plus other prize categories to be decided by the judges, according to the number of entries and the cross section of work submitted.

 Images of work must be emailed to the gallery (firstname.lastname@example.org) as a jpeg, about 300dpi, at least 1,000 x 1,000 pixels, and no larger than 1MB.
+Please insert the required details, specified below, into the JPG image label.
 All emails will be acknowledged as safely received.
 Two images of one work may be submitted, if required, to show the texture, surface or form of the work from a different angle.

 All forms and images must be recieved no later than midnight 31st December.
 Artists will be notified via email by 5pm 6th January if their work has been selected for the exhibition.
 We will only contact successful applicants and we would ask you to confirm the safe reciept of this email.
 Due to the number of entries and timescale, we do not notify unsuccessful applicants.